TomAdam/xdebug-tutorial/words.md

 - Step out - Jumps out of the current function, and takes the debugger to the line where the function was called.
 - Run to caret - Executes code till the line that the caret is on.

-When execution is halted, the "Frames" window shows the current execution stack.
+When execution is halted, the Frames window shows the current execution stack.
 This is equivalent to a stack trace in an error message.
 The variables window shows the content of variables in the current scope.
 Clicking a frame in the Frames window allows you to change the scope to any point in the current stack.

-Task 1 - Have a play with setting breakpoints, the stepping functions and the frames window to get used to their functionality.
+Task - Have a play with setting breakpoints, the stepping functions and the frames window to get used to the functionality.
+Feel free to ask any questions you have.

-# Exercise 4 - Introduction to stack traces

-# Exercise 5 - Introduction to variables and watches
+# Exercise 3 - Advanced breakpoints, variables and watches

-# Exercise 6 - Exception based breakpoints

-# Exercise 7 - Web server debugging
+Sometimes you want to debug a function that is called many times, or are interested in a specific cycle of a very long loop.
+Setting a breakpoint and clicking play till you are at the right point can be very time consuming.
+Conditional breakpoints solve this problem, halting execution based on an expression.
+You can also create breakpoints based on Exceptions.
+They get detected when thrown rather than when unhandled which can be very helpful.

+Note the use of the breakpoint manager.

+We have already seen the variables window showing variable content when the debugger is paused.
+It also allows variables to be changed at runtime.

+Watches can be used to evaluate expressions in the current scope.
+They are stored between debugging runs.

+Task - Have a play with conditional breakpoints, variables and watches.
+Feel free to ask any questions you have.

-# Exercise 8 - Remote CLI debugging
+# Exercise 4 - Remote CLI debugging

 This is really useful for debugging through unit-tests, or running code in either vagrant/docker to match your production environment, without having to swap versions of PHP